Dynamic borrowing from historical controls via the synthetic prior with covariates in randomized clinical trials: The SPx Model

 \subsection{Basic Data Setting and Related Models}

-\textit{Data structure.} Following Schmidli et al. (2014), we consider summary statistics of patient-level data in historical clinical trials.
+\textit{Data structure.} Following \cite{schmidli_robust_2014}, we consider summary statistics of patient-level data in historical clinical trials.
 Specifically, denote the data by $(y_h, n_h, \mathbf{x}_h)$ for trials $h = 1, \dots, H, H+1$.
 Trials $1, \dots, H$ are the historical trials and trial $H+1$ is the new trial, $y_h$ is the number of responders in trial $h$'s control group (from a binary endpoint), $n_h$ is the number of control patients in trial $h$, and $\mathbf{x}_h$ is a $(p+1)$-dimensional vector containing $p$ group-level covariates for trial $h$'s control group as well as an intercept.
+The covariates in $\bm{x_h}$ can include both basic characteristics of trial $h$ (e.g. eligibility criteria) and group-level summaries of patient-level covariates in trial $h$ (e.g. the mean age).

 The sampling model of the historical and new trial control data is simply where $Bin$ denotes a binomial distribution, and $\psi_h$, potentially a function of covariates $\mathbf{x}_h$, is the true response rate of the control arm from trial $h$.
 While we say ``control'' arm here, in the historical trials this arm may have been a ``treatment'' arm that is now the standard of care.